Ab initio uncertainty quantification in scattering analysis of microscopy: Background for scattering analysis of microscopy

+However, estimation by directly fitting or inverting the image structure function can depend on the range of wave vector selected.
+This is illustrated by simulating a simple diffusion process, shown in Figure \ref{fig:direct_inverstion_dqt} in Appendix B. Almost all existing approaches in DDM fit the image structure function in Eq. (\ref{equ:image_SF}), relying on selecting a subset of wave vectors to analyze, whereas selecting and reweighing the information at different wave vectors can be hard for a new system.
+This difficulty arises from the substantial variations in amplitudes $A_j$ and the correlation of the image structure function at different lag times.
+A principled way to properly aggregate information at different wave vectors can unlock the tremendous potential for DDM to attain complete automation in this process, yet this has not been fully realized so far.

-To solve the challenge of optimally weighing information at different wavevector, a key question must be answered: {What is the probabilistic model implicitly assumed for the real-space image intensity in DDM?} We bridge the physical approach and a probabilistic model to answer this question in Section \ref{sec:latent_factor}.
+To solve the challenge of optimally weighing information at different wave vector, a key question must be answered: {What is the probabilistic model implicitly assumed for the real-space image intensity in DDM?} We bridge the physical approach and a probabilistic model to answer this question in Section \ref{sec:latent_factor}.